Rick's Free Auto Repair Advice

 Many carmakers install the car battery in the truck, under the back seat, or inside the front fender.
-All lead acid car batteries create explosive hydrogen gas when charging.
-If the gas pressure gets too high, the battery will vent the gas to the atmosphere.
-That’s not a problem if the battery is located under the hood, because there’s enough air movement to render it harmless.
-But for batteries mounted in closed location, carmakers install a battery vent tube to route the hydrogen to the exterior so it doesn’t explode.
+All lead-acid car batteries create hydrogen gas when charging.
+If the gas pressure gets too high, the battery will vent the gas into the atmosphere.
+That’s not a problem if the battery is located under the hood because there’s enough air movement to render it harmless.
+But when the car battery is mounted in a closed location, carmakers install a battery vent tube to route the hydrogen to the exterior so it doesn’t explode.
 It’s a safety issue.

-Vented batteries are designed with two vent ports; one on each end of the battery.
+Vented batteries are designed with two vent ports, one on each end of the battery.
 The battery is delivered with one port plugged and the other open.
 This design allows the installer to

-mount the battery in the proper orientation and use either side for venting simply by removing the plug and placing the plug on the opposite side.
+mount the battery in the proper orientation and use either side to connect the battery vent tube simply by removing the plug and placing the plug on the opposite side.

-How to install a vented car battery
+How to install a car battery using the battery vent tube

 Situate the battery in the battery tray with the posts in the proper orientation to connect to the battery cables.